rwmjones/rhrq-riscv-extensions/article.md

 through trap and emulate).

-### Discovering What Extensions Are Available — a.k.a where's my CPUID?
+### Discovering What Extensions Are Available — a.k.a. where's my CPUID?

 x86 has CPUID, a comprehensive method to detect at runtime what features the processor supports, and many other aspects of the CPU